 Caravan industry insiders express concern that too many manufacturers and importers compete in a limited and highly competitive market, hence this warning for potential caravan buyers – how to buy a caravan.
-RV Books and the Caravan Council of Australia share this concern.
+RV Books shares this concern.

 Potential buyers need to ensure their proposed caravan complies with Australia’s safety regulations.
 These are currently (early 2021) in the Australian Design Rules.
 The Federal government’s Vehicle Safety Standards branch, however, recognises there are problems in Australia’s caravan industry.
 Its new Road Vehicle Standards Act is effective from July 2021.
 This Act replaces the 1989 Motor Vehicle Standards Act.

 The effect of inadequate rust protection.

 Road Vehicle Safety Standards Act

 The 2021 Road Vehicle Safety Standards Act allows larger caravan companies a lengthy period to meet the new requirements.
 Hence, it is likely the new law’s intended benefits will not become apparent until mid-2022.

 The caravan industry veterans warn there are non-compliant caravans.
 The new regulations, however, do not guarantee all future caravans will be fully compliant.
 Nor do these regulations apply to manufacturers and importers.
 Some companies that produce caravans in small numbers will be exempt.
 So will be industry newcomers.

 Not all makers have the resources and experience essential to manufacturing safe, high-quality caravans.
 Also lacking are standard professional after-sales service and repair facilities.